flanksource/canary-checker/README.md

       displayTemplate: '[[ index .results 0 ]]'
 ```

-This check has an option to display result in text format instead of pass/fail bar format.
+This check provides an option to display result in text format instead of pass/fail bar format.

 To enable text based result user would define `displayTemplate`.